 In postsecondary education, it is the responsibility of the student to identify him/herself to Support Services should he/she need any kind of accommodation.
 Students generally will not receive accommodations until their documentation of disability is on file in Support Services.

-Acceptable documentation of disability includes medical report, physician's statement, psychological evaluation, or psycho-educational evaluation.
-If a statement from a provider, please have on letterhead, with provider credentials and signature, dated, with diagnosis, and impact to the individual of the disability.
+Acceptable documentation of disability includes medical reports, physician's statements, psychological evaluations, or psycho-educational evaluations.
+If a statement from a provider, the following criteria are required:

 This list is not meant to be totally exclusive but establishes the tone of accepted documentation.
 As the law allows, students undergoing evaluation or awaiting transmittal of their documentation may also receive services and accommodations.
 The only exception to this requirement is what is called the "reasonable person rule."
 That is, if any reasonable person were to see a given student, they would concur that they were disabled.